Who would you become if you didn’t fear using your natural gift to earn living?

 “I need the article in three days, can you meet the deadline?”

 Deep in my heart I knew I could.
 I had done such before and my brain longed to dig through all the evidence the Web and print could offer on the topic.
 I also wanted to put across my personal opinion as requested by the client for the world to feel, through this article.

 But at the sight of the question, every fiber of my being froze.

 Under the Influence of fear of using natural gifts

-My hands refused to open Upwork mobile App to engage the client.
-I didn’t want him to know I was online and that I had read his message via email.
+My hands refused to open Upwork mobile App and engage the client on any further needs.
+I didn’t want him to know I was online and had read his message.

 So I planned to do one stupid thing; to answer him the following morning when I hoped he would be sleeping.
 His message had revealed that he was in a different time zone.

-Upwork has a way of leaking details about the job you are pursuing; the approximate number of proposals sent for the job, if the client has begun interviewing any applicants and if anyone has been hired.
+Upwork has an uncanny way of leaking details about the job posted on their board; the approximate number of proposals sent for the job, if the client has begun interviewing any applicants and if anyone has been hired.

 Guess what I found out?

 “The client had interviewed two applicants and hired one.
 The job was off the market!”